JimothyScript/the-best-game-in-the-world/README.md

 ## Rule Set

-At each turn of the game (_Examples are shown with the CENTER cell in focus_):
+At each turn of the simulation (_Examples are shown with the CENTER cell in focus_):

 * __Any populated cell with fewer than two neighbors becomes empty.__